AnjanC0des/Notes/LearnToLearn.md

 ### Best Practices

 * **Feynman Technique** is proven to improve our understanding of the topic and make it stick.
-The technqiue involves rephrasing.
+The technqiue involves rephrasing concepts by breaking them down into simpler concepts.
 * We must be as engaged while studying as if we are attempting an examination paper under a time crunch.
 * We must set clear and achievable goals and must pursue them sincerly.
 * Being consistent with our studying habit is important since the benefits for being consistent compounds over time.